Piercingxx/debian-install/README.md

 - If you have multiple hard drives in your system, after you run all the scripts, edit your fstab to auto-mount your drives on boot.

-### Credits:
-- The "usenala" script and "Beautiful Bash" are from https://github.com/ChrisTitusTech/Debian-titus
-- The surface bits are from: https://github.com/linux-surface/linux-surface/wiki but compiled into this script by me.

 ### To install: